SD0249/Demon-Engine/README.md

 # Demon-Engine
-- Main Objective : A Custom Game Engine made with the purpose to deepen my understanding of the subject. <br />
+This Engine was built because I found exisiting solutions too abstract for learning.
+I wanted to understand everything from the game loop to the rendering pipeline. <br />
-*Note: Faraday will be a plug in for this engine to use later
+*Note: Faraday will be a plug in for this engine to use later <br /> <br />
+* Side Note_The Reason for the Name 'Demon'
 *********************************************************************
 ## Window API (Window Class / Device Context)
 *********************************************************************